qsppack/pyqsppack/docs/index.rst

-..
-QSPy documentation master file, created by sphinx-quickstart on Thu May  8 15:36:23 2025.
+.. qsp documentation master file, created by sphinx-quickstart on Thu May  8 15:36:23 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to QSPy's documentation!
+Welcome to qsp's documentation!
 ================================

-QSPy is a Python package for Quantum Signal Processing optimization and analysis.
+qsp is a Python package for Quantum Signal Processing optimization and analysis.

 .. toctree::
    :maxdepth: 2